Frank-Friemel/rpi-screensaver-backlight/README.md

 # rpi-screensaver-backlight
-Control the backlight of your Raspberry pi
+Control the backlight of your Raspberry pi display

 I bought myself the official pi display for my raspberry-pi.
 My intention was to use them as a homebridge/homekit server in my camping bus.
 Therefore the power consumption should be as low as possible.